“You can always count on the dead to dish out more hurt.”

 “Mr. Westphal’s, Miss Mahmoud’s, and Mr. Ferris’ memories of those events shall be expunged.”

-“Once these immediate crises are dealt with, we may turn our attentions towards locating the surviving witnesses of Donovan’s final death.”
+“Once these immediate crises are dealt with, we may turn our attentions towards locating the surviving witnesses of Donovan’s final moments.”

 “All shall be silenced or put to death.”